 As the name implies, this funding is solely made up of cash.
 It’s the easiest and most secure investment option.
 It puts you in the driver’s seat of negotiations.
 Many sellers will give cash-only buyers a preferred status when considering offers.
 All Cash means you also have no mortgage to worry about and peace of mind that your property has little to no overhead from Day One.

-A 1031 Exchange allows you as a real estate investor to defer capital gain taxes from the sale of a property.
+A 1031 Exchange allows you as a real estate investor to defer capital gains taxes from the sale of a property.
 You as the investor can safely protect your sale proceeds by investing in new properties instead of paying capital gains taxes.
 Our Advisors can pair you with a 1031 Exchange expert if you need any help with this process.

 Diversifying your IRA funds is an excellent way to protect against market loss over time.
 Real estate is one of the rare investments in this life that consistently increases in value.
 A self-directed IRA, or SDIRA as it’s often referred to by investors, allows you to choose where to invest your IRA funds into the future.
 By using your IRA funds to purchase rental properties, you can receive tenant returns as well as market appreciation over time.
 It also means you can purchase, sell, and even exchange your properties from your portfolio without significant tax implications.
 Using a self-directed IRA to purchase rental properties can open up a new world of financial freedom.
 It can free you from watching the stock market as you consider retirement.